 - Preheat oven to 350°F. Prep a standard-sized muffin tin with cooking spray.

-- Whisk the flour, cinnamon, nutmeg, cloves, baking soda, baking powder, and salt together in a medium bowl dry.
-In a large bowl combine the sugar, oil, eggs, pumpkin puree and vanilla.
+- Whisk the flour, baking soda, spices, baking powder, and salt in a medium bowl.
+In a large bowl, combine the sugar, oil, eggs, pumpkin puree, and vanilla.
 Add the dry ingredients to the wet ones and mix until just combined.

-- In a separate bowl, mix the cream cheese, sugar, and egg until smooth.
-If you cream cheese is cold it will be easier to use an electric mixer to combine the cream cheese with the other ingredients.
+- In a separate bowl, mix the cream cheese, sugar, and egg until smooth with an electric mixer until smooth.

-- Divide the batter evenly among the muffin mold.
+- Divide the batter evenly among the muffin molds.
 Top each with about two teaspoons of the cream cheese mixture.
 Using a toothpick, stir the cream cheese into the muffin batter.